 Intl.
-Students and Scholars

-Nova Southeastern University

-Horvitz Admin.
-Bldg., 2nd Floor

-3301 College Avenue

-Ft.
-Lauderdale, FL 33314
+Students and Scholars Nova Southeastern University Horvitz Admin.
+Bldg., 2nd Floor 3301 College Avenue Ft.
+Lauderdale, FL 33314 (954) 262-7240

-(954) 262-7240

-800-541-6682, ext.
-27240

-For more information, please visit:

-http://www.nova.edu/internationalaffairs/students/index.html

 Students with Disabilities

 Nova Southeastern University complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 No qualified individual with a disability shall be excluded from participation in or be denied the benefits of the services, programs, or activities of the university, or be subjected to discrimination by reasons of his or her disability.
 Student requests for accommodation will be considered on an individual basis in accordance with the Institute's procedures.